-Youth matches are not quite popular as much as they deserves.
-People generally don’t pay attention to even though it is one of the best parts of the boxing world.
+Youth matches are not quite popular as they deserve.
+People generally don’t pay attention even though it is one of the best parts of the boxing world.
 Youth boxing consists of people boxing for their clubs.

 - Bantam – three one minute rounds, one-minute rest

 - Junior – three one minute rounds, one-minute rest

 - Intermediate – three one and a half minute rounds, one-minute rest

 - Senior Junior Olympic – three two-minute rounds, one-minute rest

 - Sub-Novice – three two-minute rounds, one-minute rest

 - Novice – ten two-minute rounds, one-minute rest

 - Open – ten plus two-minute rounds, one-minute rest

 - Master Class – ten plus three-minute rounds, one-minute rest